flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

   - The value of the null character is zero.
   - The null-terminator exists even for string-literals.
 - strings can be printed with the `%s` format specifier which relies on the null-termination.
-- Design problems for strings
+- Design problems for strings,
   - What to do if we encounter a string bigger than its limits?
   - How to ensure buffers are big enough when we perform copies.